ajinkya-devops/techwisdombyajinkya/_posts/2017-05-14-an-introduction-to-vagrant.md

 ```

 <ul>
-<li>After running the above two commands, you will have a fully running virtual machine in VirtualBox running Ubuntu 12.04 LTS 64-bit. </li>
+<li>After running the above two commands, you will have a fully running virtual machine in VirtualBox running <code>Ubuntu 12.04 LTS 64-bit</code>. </li>
 <li>You can SSH into this machine with vagrant ssh, and when you are done playing around, you can terminate the virtual machine with vagrant destroy. </li>
 </ul>

 #### Notes

 <ul>